pkunz96/Scraping-Demo/README.md

 The packet is reponsible for transforming attributes into standardized format.
 The implementation relies on a configurable chain of filters, where each filter performs one particular transformation on a single attribute.
 In contrast to de.kunz.scraping.sourcing.filtering these transformations are not datascource-specific.

-This kind of preprocessing allows for smiplified matching as performed by the interface of de.kunz.scraping.identification.
+This kind of preprocessing allows for smiplified matching as performed by de.kunz.scraping.identification.

 ### Paket: de.kunz.scraping.identification